 If you type ‘make’ in the checked out project folder, it will download all the dependencies and build the application there.
 You can run that locally, test it, etc. If you change the code, then you can compile it again, etc.

-On my OSX host, I can build for our linux boxes as well I just type ‘make linux’ and I’ll have the binary which I can run on our servers.
-I can put the binary to the puppet repository, and git push it.
+On my OSX host, I can build for our Linux boxes as well I just type ‘make Linux’ and I’ll have the binary which I can run on our servers.
+I can put the binary to the puppet repository, and it to GitHub.

 After I made my changes in the code, and I’d like to push to git, then I just run ‘make clean’ which removes all the binaries, and all dependencies, and leaves just the code there.
 I can commit and push it when I want.

-So far this approach worked to me.
+So far this approach worked for me.
 Do you have any better?